alxhslm/alxhslm.github.io/content/posts/clearml/index.md

 ### Documentation is patchy

 While ClearML’s documentation is generally very clear and quite comprehensive, there are certain more advanced or esoteric areas of the API which are less well-documented.
 For example, the standard ClearML API does not include support for managing queues (for orchestrating tasks over workers), and instead recommends using the generic [HTTP API client](https://clear.ml/docs/latest/docs/clearml_sdk/apiclient_sdk/).
-However, the documented for this API is quite limited so some trial and error was required for us to get this to work.
+However, the documentation for this API is quite limited so some trial and error was required for us to get this to work.

 The ClearML documentation also sometimes fails to explain certain concepts beyond the key ones such as `Task`s and `Model`s particularly well.
 For example, we wanted to run groups of simulations, where each simulation was for a different scenario.
 The solution turned out to be to use [function tasks](https://clear.ml/docs/latest/docs/references/sdk/task#create_function_task), which allow a parent task to spawn multiple sub-tasks, but it was not clear from the documentation alone that this would achieve what we needed.